marnedo/ppgcourse2024/docker.instructions.md

 ...where '/home/username/ppgdata' or '/Users/username/ppgdata' is the host directory you want to 'share' with the conatiner (replace it with the directory you wish to use).

-> NOTE: The string ‘9c539d570554’ is the "ID" of the image you got at step 1.
+> NOTE: The string ‘9c539d570554’ is the "ID" of the image you got at the step 1.
-> This ID may be different on your computer (it depends on the Docker version).
-Check the correct name on the listing from the ‘docker images’ command.
+> This ID may be different on your computer.
+Check the ID on the listing from the ‘docker images’ command.
 > Remember that the value after ‘--name=’ sets the name of the new running container.
 If you already created other container with the same name (from a previous docker run… command for example), you will get an error.
 To solve it, either change the name of the new container or remove (see below, section ‘Other useful commands’) the existing one with the conflicting name before creating the new one.

 The difference here is the `-v` parameter, which creates a 'link' between the Host OS directory '/home/username/ppgdata' (or '/Users/username/ppgdata') and the container directory '/ppgdata'.
 To avoid permission problems inside your container when accessing the data in this directory, grant full read and write permissions on your Host OS directory (‘/home/username/ppgdata’ or 'Users/username/ppgdata' in this example) to all users.
 For example, on linux: